-- Support a culture of vigilance - Promote and prioritise the safety and wellbeing of children and vulnerable adults - Ensure that everyone understands their roles and responsibilities in respect of safeguarding and is provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns - Ensure appropriate action is taken in the event of incidents/concerns of abuse and support provided to those to raise or disclose concern - Ensure that confidential and detailed records of all safeguarding concerns are maintained and securely stored - Prevent the employment of unsuitable individuals through an accurate reference procedure and DBS checks, where required - Ensure that our fundraising complies with guidance from the Fundraising Regulator.
+- Support a culture of vigilance - Promote and prioritise the safety and wellbeing of children and vulnerable adults, ensuring that our staff, volunteers and contractors are not put in a one-to-one situation with a child or vulnerable adult - Ensure that everyone understands their roles and responsibilities in respect of safeguarding and is provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns - Ensure appropriate action is taken in the event of incidents/concerns of abuse and support provided to those to raise or disclose concern - Ensure that confidential and detailed records of all safeguarding concerns are maintained and securely stored - Prevent the employment of unsuitable individuals through an accurate reference procedure and DBS checks, where required - Ensure that our fundraising complies with guidance from the Fundraising Regulator.

-The policy and procedures will be fully accessible and compliance is mandatory for all staff and volunteers of the Great Western Society.
+The policy and procedures are published in the Journal Room, on our website and on HOPS.
+Compliance is mandatory for all staff and volunteers of the Great Western Society.
 Failure to comply with the policy and procedures will be addressed by the Senior Management Team and, if appropriate, the GWS Board.